Engineering, Construction & Infrastructure

 Recent changes in health and safety requirements, environmental standards, and labor legislation is a major concern for the engineering and construction sector as well.
 Companies must restructure their construction processes to ensure compliance and avoid liability.

-The surge in infrastructure spending that President Trump has pledged promises to be a boom for engineering and construction companies.
+The infrastructure bill of November 2021, promises to be a boom for engineering and construction companies.
 To spur growth and investment in infrastructure, the government is partnering with the private sector and has reduced permitting time for projects from 10 years to 2 years.
 Regulations are also being slashed to accelerate the decision-making process and to encourage investment in infrastructure.
 While together these changes point towards the prospect of an expanding construction market, engineering and construction companies should understand that new opportunities bring new challenges.
 This sector should work proactively to capture opportunities and be ready to work with the government on financing models that emphasize speed and flexibility.

 At Allen Austin, we help construction and engineering companies hire talented individuals who can determine and reduce the impact of regulatory changes, technological advancements, and other factors on business performance.
 Our team brings a unique combination of industry professionals and executive search consultants with decades of experience of providing leadership development and executive search services to the construction and engineering sector.